Jimmy-Lin/GeneralizedOptimalSparseDecisionTrees/README.md

  - Description: Enables printing of configuration, progress, and results to standard output

 **reference_LB**
--values: true or false
+ - Values: true or false
--Description: Enables using a vector of misclassifications from another (reference) model to lower bound our own misclassifications
+ - Description: Enables using a vector of misclassifications from another (reference) model to lower bound our own misclassifications

 ### Tuners